 - UH Community Colleges Scholarships (available through the Office of the Vice President for Community Colleges)

-- UH Mānoa New Warrior Scholarships (e.g. Chancellor’s, Regents, Presidential, Mānoa Excellence, and Mānoa International Excellence Scholarships)
+- UH Mānoa New Warrior Scholarships & Presidential Scholarships (e.g. Provost Achievement, Regents, Mānoa Excellence, and Mānoa International Excellence Scholarships)

 Regents and Presidential Scholarship

 The Board of Regents established the Regents and Presidential Scholarships to support Hawaiʻi students with a record of outstanding academic achievement.
 Regents Scholarships are awarded to 20 outstanding freshmen and Presidential Scholarships are awarded to incoming juniors.
 Visit the Regents and Presidential Scholars page for more information and how to apply.

 Scholarships will be awarded by the Office of Admissions to high-achieving Hawaiʻi high school graduates.
 To be considered, students must meet the priority deadline for fall admission, the scholarship requirements, and be accepted to UH Mānoa.
 Visit the UH Mānoa Provost Achievement Scholarship website for more information.

 The UH Hilo campus offers a competitive Chancellor’s Scholarship, which covers full tuition for four years.
 Factors considered include academic scholarship, leadership experience and potential, community service and financial need.
 Visit the UH Hilo Chancellor’s Scholarship website for more information.

 The University of Hawaiʻi–West Oʻahu offers a competitive full tuition award acknowledging academic achievement, leadership, and community service.
 Visit the UH West Oʻahu scholarship website for more information.